Foghorn Therapeutics Inc. (NASDAQ:FHTX) Expected to Announce Quarterly Sales of $330,000.00

-Wall Street analysts expect Foghorn Therapeutics Inc. (NASDAQ:FHTX) to post sales of $330,000.00 for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Foghorn Therapeutics’ earnings, with the highest sales estimate coming in at $500,000.00 and the lowest estimate coming in at $150,000.00.
-The company is scheduled to announce its next earnings report on Thursday, March 17th.
+Wall Street analysts expect that Foghorn Therapeutics Inc. (NASDAQ:FHTX) will post $330,000.00 in sales for the current quarter, Zacks Investment Research reports.
+Two analysts have provided estimates for Foghorn Therapeutics’ earnings, with estimates ranging from $150,000.00 to $500,000.00.
+The business is scheduled to issue its next earnings results on Thursday, March 17th.

-According to Zacks, analysts expect that Foghorn Therapeutics will report full-year sales of $20.62 million for the current financial year, with estimates ranging from $760,000.00 to $60.00 million.
-For the next financial year, analysts anticipate that the company will report sales of $45.38 million, with estimates ranging from $1.14 million to $75.00 million.
-Zacks’ sales calculations are an average based on a survey of sell-side research analysts that that provide coverage for Foghorn Therapeutics.
+On average, analysts expect that Foghorn Therapeutics will report full-year sales of $20.62 million for the current year, with estimates ranging from $760,000.00 to $60.00 million.
+For the next financial year, analysts expect that the business will post sales of $45.38 million, with estimates ranging from $1.14 million to $75.00 million.
+Zacks’ sales calculations are an average based on a survey of research analysts that that provide coverage for Foghorn Therapeutics.

-Foghorn Therapeutics (NASDAQ:FHTX) last posted its earnings results on Tuesday, November 9th.
-The company reported ($0.71) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.67) by ($0.04).
-Foghorn Therapeutics had a negative net margin of 10,844.22% and a negative return on equity of 81.43%.
-The company had revenue of $0.04 million during the quarter, compared to the consensus estimate of $0.50 million.
+Foghorn Therapeutics (NASDAQ:FHTX) last released its quarterly earnings results on Tuesday, November 9th.
+The company reported ($0.71) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.67) by ($0.04).
+The company had revenue of $0.04 million for the quarter, compared to analysts’ expectations of $0.50 million.
+Foghorn Therapeutics had a negative return on equity of 81.43% and a negative net margin of 10,844.22%.

-A number of institutional investors have recently bought and sold shares of FHTX.
-BlackRock Inc. grew its position in Foghorn Therapeutics by 153.1% during the second quarter.
-BlackRock Inc. now owns 1,093,860 shares of the company’s stock worth $11,672,000 after buying an additional 661,735 shares in the last quarter.
-Morgan Stanley grew its position in Foghorn Therapeutics by 149.0% during the second quarter.
-Morgan Stanley now owns 980,209 shares of the company’s stock worth $10,460,000 after buying an additional 586,487 shares in the last quarter.
-Vanguard Group Inc. grew its position in Foghorn Therapeutics by 67.9% during the second quarter.
-Vanguard Group Inc. now owns 683,778 shares of the company’s stock worth $7,296,000 after buying an additional 276,444 shares in the last quarter.
-Kingdon Capital Management L.L.C. purchased a new position in Foghorn Therapeutics during the third quarter worth about $2,866,000.
-Finally, Geode Capital Management LLC grew its position in Foghorn Therapeutics by 62.1% during the second quarter.
-Geode Capital Management LLC now owns 237,744 shares of the company’s stock worth $2,536,000 after buying an additional 91,104 shares in the last quarter.
-Institutional investors and hedge funds own 63.38% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of FHTX.
+BlackRock Inc. boosted its stake in shares of Foghorn Therapeutics by 153.1% in the 2nd quarter.
+BlackRock Inc. now owns 1,093,860 shares of the company’s stock valued at $11,672,000 after purchasing an additional 661,735 shares in the last quarter.
+Morgan Stanley raised its holdings in Foghorn Therapeutics by 149.0% in the 2nd quarter.
+Morgan Stanley now owns 980,209 shares of the company’s stock valued at $10,460,000 after buying an additional 586,487 shares during the last quarter.
+Vanguard Group Inc. raised its holdings in Foghorn Therapeutics by 67.9% in the 2nd quarter.
+Vanguard Group Inc. now owns 683,778 shares of the company’s stock valued at $7,296,000 after buying an additional 276,444 shares during the last quarter.
+Kingdon Capital Management L.L.C. bought a new position in Foghorn Therapeutics in the 3rd quarter valued at approximately $2,866,000.
+Finally, Geode Capital Management LLC raised its holdings in Foghorn Therapeutics by 62.1% during the 2nd quarter.
+Geode Capital Management LLC now owns 237,744 shares of the company’s stock worth $2,536,000 after purchasing an additional 91,104 shares during the last quarter.
+Institutional investors own 63.38% of the company’s stock.

 About Foghorn Therapeutics